Bonjour Tristesse (1958 film): Critical reception

 The film met with a lukewarm critical reception at the time.
-The BFI's Monthly Film Bulletin wrote "The best performance is David Niven's; he gives his part a pathetic touch that the writing never attains.
+The British Film Institute's Monthly Film Bulletin wrote "The best performance is David Niven's; he gives his part a pathetic touch that the writing never attains.
 Jean Seberg, who speaks rather than acts her lines, turns in the least effective performance.
 Bonjour Tristesse is an elegant, ice cold, charade of emotions, completely artificial and eventually torpid."
 Others enjoyed it rather more and it had some unexpected fans.
 François Truffaut described Seberg as "The best actress in Europe".
 Jean-Luc Godard said "The character played by Jean Seberg (in Breathless) was a continuation of her role in Bonjour Tristesse, I could have taken the last shot of Preminger's film and started after dissolving to a title: "Three years later".
 An article in The Guardian, in 2012 described it as "an example of Hollywood's golden age, and both its star and its famously tyrannical director are ripe for rediscovery."
 Stanley Kauffmann described Bonjour Tristesse as tedious.

-On Rotten Tomatoes, the movie has an approval rating 88% based on reviews from 24 critics.
+On Rotten Tomatoes, the movie has an approval rating of 84% based on reviews from 25 critics.
 Critic Keith Uhlich of Time Out New York wrote: "the director uses the expansive CinemaScope frame and his eye for luxuriant, clinical mise en scène to soberly probe rather than gleefully prod.
 The cast is across-the-board exemplary.
 Niven and Kerr keenly satirize their onscreen iconographies—the cad and the goody-goody, respectively—but it's Seberg who cuts deepest."

-Trivia
+Remake

-Mylène Demongeot declared in a 2015 filmed interview: "David Niven was like a Lord, he was part of those great actors who were extraordinary like Dirk Bogarde, individuals with lots of class, elegance and humour.
-I only saw David get angry once.
-Preminger had discharged him for the day but eventually asked to get him.
-I said, sir, you had discharged him, he left for Deauville to gamble at the casino.
-So we rented a helicopter so they immediately went and grabbed him.
-Two hours later, he was back, full of rage.
-There I saw David lose his British phlegm, his politeness and class.
-It was royal.
-[Laughs]."
+A second film adaptation of the novel was released in 2024.
+It was written and directed by Durga Chew-Bose and stars Lily McInerny, Claes Bang, Nailia Harzoune, Aliocha Schneider, and Chloë Sevigny.